tylerlittlefield/blizz/README.md

 BLIZZARD_AUTH_TOKEN='your token'
 ```

 Note that Blizzards authentication tokens expire after 24 hours.
-You may
-run:
+To
+refresh the authentication token run the following:

 ``` r
 blizz_creds(refresh = TRUE)
 ```

-To refresh the authentication token.
-This will remove the expired token
+This will remove the expired token from your `.Renviron` and add the
-from your `.Renviron` and add the fresh token to it.
+fresh token to it.
+Additionally it will run
+`Sys.setenv("your_new_token")` to avoid having to restart the R session.

 ## Example

-Use the `blizz()` function to access all API endpoints:
+Use the `blizz()` function to access all API endpoints.
+Note that the
+leading slash must be included as well:

 ``` r
 library(blizz)